Between us, we've stayed in literally hundreds of hostel beds over our years of travels - knowing how to pick a good one has become second nature!

 - A pack of cards - whether you want a quiet game of Gin Rummy between friends, or an epic game of Ring of Fire to make new ones, carrying a pack of playing cards will never be something you regret.

-For a more tongue in cheek look at how to survive the great big hostel adventure, and some basics on hostel etiquette, be sure to check out our post on how not to be a hostel dickhead!
+Or, if you're looking for a more tongue in cheek look at how to survive the great big hostel adventure, and some basics on hostel etiquette, be sure to check out our post on how not to be a hostel dickhead!

 So, there you have it!
 Our epic guide to beginning your hostel experience.